jf-eirinha/417/content/blog/type-annotations-with-redux/index.md

   };
 ```

 And that's it.
 Hope you get something out of this.
-Don't forget smash that like button and subscribe!...
-Oh wait, no, this not where we say these things.
+Don't forget to smash that like button and subscribe!...
+Oh wait, no, this is not where we say these things.